Trauma Glossary 2: Ongoing Problems You May Have

 • Visual Flashback: most common in PTSD, particularly but not exclusively in combat veterans; one “sees” the past trauma in the present.
 This can vary in intensity from past overlapping with present, like a “double exposure” film, up to present surroundings being temporarily obliterated by past visuals.
 This is most often but not always accompanied by Dissociative Flashbacks.

 Fleas: Repeat after me: “Learned behavior is a scientific certainty.”
-In layman’s terms, no matter who it was that raised you, it’s impossible to NOT develop a trait or two of your parents.
-Children of Cluster B’s struggle with unnecessary shame where this is concerned.
+In layman’s terms, no matter who raised you, it’s impossible to NOT develop a trait or two of your parents.
+Children of Cluster Bs struggle with unnecessary shame where this is concerned.
 No, this does not mean you have developed a personality disorder.
 It simply means you learned a few of their traits that helped you survive.
 Just like treating for fleas, distancing oneself from the toxicity (the flea source) goes a long way in calming down those trauma responses.

 FOG: acronym for Fear, Obligation, Guilt.
 The foundation of anxiety, depression, and self-abandonment in CPTSD.
 The programming that’s the result of years of perpetual feelings of helplessness, hopelessness, and powerlessness under the “care” of a Cluster B parent.
 The inability to see oneself or one’s world clearly, due to the years of gaslighting.
 Hence, its appropriate acronym “fog” also reflects confusion.